mtevans/aWilAndAWay/README.md

   3. With search results, only picture and title come up and then 'about' text comes up when hovering over.
   4. a counter on how many search results there are.
   5. multiple users logged in at the same time.
+  6. add optional image upload for user, show the image as the clickable icon in header that gets them to thier user show page.
 # aWilAndAWay
 # aWilAndAWay